What are QR codes?

 RG: "For best results, direct visitors to a customised landing page on your website.
 Visitors to that page will be using a mobile device, so make sure your page is mobile-friendly.
 You want it to load quickly and have the most important information near the top.
 Include contact details so that visitors can quickly connect.

 "Once you've created your landing page, you'll need a QR code for it.
 It's easy to generate - URL shortening services such as bit.ly or goo.gl let you create a code from any web page address (usually by adding a '.qr' to the end of the shortened URL).
 With services such as QRStuff you can create other types of response such as text messages or phone numbers.
-It's simple.
-Use QR codes to engage and delight your customers and prospects."
+It's simple. "